 Here’s an example of the process you’d take to decrypt the Philadelphia ransomware:

-- Download the Philadelphia decryptor and move the executable to the same folder as your paired files
+- Download the Philadelphia decryptor and move the executable to the same folder as your paired files.

 - Select the file pair and then drag and drop the files onto the decryptor executable.
-The decryptor will then begin to determine the correct keys needed to decrypt the file
+The decryptor will then begin to determine the correct keys needed to decrypt the file.

-- Once completed, you will receive the decryption key for all files encrypted by the ransomware
+- Once completed, you will receive the decryption key for all files encrypted by the ransomware.

-- The decryptor will then ask you to accept a license agreement and provide you the options for which drives to decrypt files from.
+- The decryptor will then ask you to accept a license agreement and give you options for which drives to decrypt files from.
 You can change the location depending on where the files are currently housed, as well as some other options that may be necessary, depending on the type of ransomware.
 One of those options usually includes the ability to keep the encrypted files

 - You will get a message in the decryptor UI once the files have been decrypted